 These days, in addition to interactive classes and online tutorials, there are lots of Chinese learning games you can check out to improve your Mandarin skills and take your language skills to the next level.
 While a Chinese learning game alone probably isn’t going to teach you everything you need to know about the language, these fun games can be a really incredible way to practice Mandarin.
 Here is a list of some of the most entertaining and useful language learning games for Chinese learner out there.

 These games can be very helpful when it comes to practicing Chinese, but it would be much more help you if you already know some of the basics.
 You can enroll your child for Classover online Mandarin class.
-With dozens of certified expert instructors and a small sized class (1-6 person) for only $10/lesson.
+With dozens of certified expert instructors and a small sized class (1-6 person) for an affordable price to participate into the class.
 Classover provides one of the best online learning experience for kids age 4-12.

 You can sign up in the form below for 2 FREE Trial classes!

 Chinese Learning Games – In Person